A view from insead

 Second, it’s a long programme.
 LEAP takes about a month of the participant’s life over the course of a year – because it takes time to integrate new knowledge and develop new habits

 Third, sessions will alternate between plenary and group work – to foster a seamless integration between concepts and practice.
-Group work will be facilitated by top executive coaches, who will also be present during plenary sessions.
+Group work will be facilitated by top executive coaches.

 Fourth, the three modules break up the investment into manageable components and allow for practice, reinforcement and fine-tuning throughout the year.